Great law firm. Did a fantastic jobYasmin A.

 What Are the Parameters of a Slip and Fall Case?

-As stated earlier, a slip and fall is when someone slips and injures themselves because of a mistake or oversight made by someone else.
+A slip and fall accident claim is viable when someone slips and injures themselves because of a mistake or oversight made by someone else.
 That means slip and fall cases fall under the wider legal umbrella of personal injury cases since those types of cases involve people getting injured due to the negligence of another person or party.

 However, there are a few more factors that come into play to make a slip and fall a slightly different legal matter than other personal injury cases.
 Slip and fall accidents fall under the broader legal category of premises liability law.
 That means the accident happened on property that was owned by someone else, and if the accident was caused by negligence, then the property owner may be held liable.